The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 Step 2: Use treats to bribe them

 This works best with basket muzzles.
-If you slather on some peanut butter at the snout end of the muzzle to entice your dog to stick their nose in on their own.
-Don’t coax them in at this stage.
+You can slather on some peanut butter at the snout end of the muzzle to entice your dog to stick their nose in on their own.
+Don’t coax them in and strap up the muzzle at this stage.
 Just allow them to lick the bottom of the muzzle and naturally feel the sensation of having their snout in the muzzle.

 Step 3: Try holding the straps in place